monsoon-load-testing/monsoon/README.md

 ### Installation

-- run `npm install -g monsoon-load-testing` [TODO: UPDATE NPM PACKAGE LINK]
+- run `npm install -g monsoon-load-testing
 - type `monsoon --help` to see all the available commands

 ### First Time Usage